Gabbers18/Applied_Project/README.md

 #### By: Gabrielle Young; Advisor: Dr. Nicholas Duran

 ## Overview
-This study examines how individuals coordinate movements and language during shared tasks by analyzing real-time multimodal data.
-Employing Cross-Recurrence Quantification Analysis (CRQA), the research identifies initiator and responder roles through movement patterns.
-Additionally, Motion Energy Analysis (MEA) techniques are applied to extract motion energies of each participant, aiming to uncover interaction dynamics that may inform training and other applications.
+This study examines how individuals coordinate movements on a shared, goal-oriented task by analyzing real-time multimodal data.
+Using **Cross-Recurrence Quantification Analysis (CRQA)**, we identify **initiator** and **responder** roles through movement patterns, while **Motion Energy Analysis (MEA)** extracts each participant's overall motion energies.
+These techniques help uncover interaction patterns that may predict persuasion or shifts in opinion as individuals negotiate and align toward a shared decision.

 ## Research Questions
 1) How does movement synchronization affect persuasion?
 2) How does movement specialization (initiator/responder roles) affect persuasion?

+## Significance of Research Questions

+<ins>**Research Question 1**<ins>

+Past research suggests synchronizion of movements, language, gesturing, etc. fosters trust, and rapport.
+With this   in mind, we ponder whether dyads who synchronize are likely to change there minds similarly when making joint-  decisions.

+<ins>**Research Question 2**<ins>

+Past research also suggests that individuals who take on initator (leader) roles tend to have more of a persuasive influence on their peers.
+We believe that dyads where intiator/responder roles emerge may show more asymmetrical changes in responses when making joint-decisions.

+Both of these questions link the embodied coordination of interaction to deeper cognitive and/or social outcomes.
+Specifically, we are looking into how people change their minds or influence one another while working toward a shared decision.

 ## Repository Structure